Firdavs-coder/FlamingText/README.md

 print(obj.process().text)
 ```

-## How to get script or effect name ?
+## How to Choose a Specific Effect on FlamingText
-To select a certain effect, you have to visit https://flamingtext.com/ and find any kind of effect.
-For example, the first one on the list is https://flamingtext.com/logo/Design-Comics?_variations=true.
-Visit the link and copy the image, which is in the center of the page.
-If it has not been changed, there has to be a WROOM image.
-Then copy the image URL and, as you see in the URL script query.
-You can find other details and parameter information on the website by editing the image and analysing the url, as described above.

-## Parametres

-If you want to change some of these parametres, visit https://flamingtext.com/ and research how to change.
-I think, these all are easy to change from its view.
-If you want to make transparent background `backgroundResizeToLayers=on&backgroundRadio=1&backgroundColor=%23FFFFFF` .
-But remember, all effects do not accept the transparent background.
-To find out about it visit the https://flamingtext.com/ and do change settings.
+To select a particular text effect on FlamingText, follow these steps:

+1. Visit the website [FlamingText](https://flamingtext.com/) to explore the variety of effects available.

+2. For example, you can find the first effect on the list at [Design Comics Effect](https://flamingtext.com/logo/Design-Comics?_variations=true).
+Click on this link.

+3. On the page, you'll notice an image in the center.
+If it hasn't been modified, it should display a "WROOM" image.

+4. Copy the URL of this image.

+5. Analyze the URL to understand the script query parameters used.

+6. For more information and details on the available parameters, consider editing the image or further exploration on the website.

+By following these instructions, you'll be able to select your desired text effect and gain a better understanding of the available options on the FlamingText website.

+## Customizing Effect Parameters on FlamingText

+If you wish to modify any of these parameters, you can do so by visiting [FlamingText](https://flamingtext.com/) and exploring the customization options.
+Most of these adjustments are straightforward and can be made from the website's interface.

+For instance, if you want to make the background transparent, you can modify the parameters as follows:
+- `backgroundResizeToLayers=on`
+- `backgroundRadio=1`
+- `backgroundColor=%23FFFFFF`

+However, it's important to note that not all effects support a transparent background.
+To check if a specific effect allows for a transparent background, visit [FlamingText](https://flamingtext.com/) and adjust the settings accordingly.

+By visiting the website and experimenting with the customization options, you can tailor the text effects to your preferences.

 ```
 _comBuyRedirect: false